The Most Incredible People Are Often the Most Overlooked.

 And for some people, that works.

 But for the people I work with?
+That approach often makes more pressure than progress.

 Because it skips over something really important: